Skip to main content

 The terminal will display a URL, typically http://127.0.0.1:8080 .
 Access that page with a web browser.

 1. To confirm that only the raw data is present in the page, view the page source.
-The code will reference some script like /assets/index-HASH.js.
+The code will reference a script /assets/index-HASH.js where HASH is a string of characters.
 Open that script.

 Searching for Bill Clinton reveals the following: